 Women who have a hysterectomy with or without bilateral salpingo-oophorectomy cannot become pregnant.
 For women who want to have children, our doctors may recommend less extensive surgery combined with medication or other treatments.

-In addition, our doctors can refer you to reproductive medicine specialists at NYU Langone’s Fertility Center.
+In addition, our doctors can refer you to reproductive medicine specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York.
 They can offer strategies to help women of childbearing age preserve their fertility during cancer treatment.

 During a hysterectomy, the surgeon may also perform a lymphadenectomy procedure.
 In this procedure, the surgeon removes pelvic lymph nodes—small immune system glands that filter bacteria and viruses—that contain cancer cells.

 For women with small tumors that have not progressed too far into the endometrium, the surgeon may first perform a procedure called sentinel lymph node mapping to find out if the cancer has spread to nearby lymph nodes.